snumryk/FridayGifBot/FridayGifBot/README.md

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows the minimum code required to build a bot.

+                                                          ## Basic bot commands ##

+BOT_INITIATE_FRIDAY_SPAMING_PROTOCOL  http[your gif full url].gif - will spawn all previous gifs + this one.
+works only once per friday

+BOT_RESET_FRIDAY_SPAMING_PROTOCOL - reset bot friday counter, so you can initiate gif spaming again

 ## Prerequisites

 - [.NET Core SDK](https://dotnet.microsoft.com/download) version 2.1